 - share rare disease information and knowledge in an enlarged Europe in order to reduce inequalities and provide the basis on which to develop an integrated EU approach to rare diseases, and

-- demonstrate the importance of EU actions on rare diseases and review progress made so far at a under the Luxembourg EU Presidency.
+- demonstrate the importance of EU actions on rare diseases and review progress made so far at a European Rare Disease Conference in 2005 under the Luxembourg EU Presidency.
 This conference aimed to encourage the involvement of all interested parties and serve to disseminate information and raise awareness of rare diseases.

 The EU PARD 3 project - Pan-European Patient Network for Information on Rare Diseases and Orphan Drugs, the objective of which was to gather the information required to help develop a public policy on rare diseases and improve access to quality information on rare diseases and orphan drugs.
 The methodology was based on a survey, including qualitative and quantitative phases, workshops both at European and national level, an awareness-raising event in the form of the first European Rare Disease Awareness Week and the publication of guidelines and pedagogical documents.
 This project involved over 500 organisations from 19 European countries and greatly mobilised the rare disease community.
 The work accomplished is therefore very much the result of shared experiences, and reflects opinions from all over Europe.
 Tools are adapted to the European situation whilst taking into account the disparity of national administrative and legal systems.